psaikido/hugle.uk/pages/prose/Thesium/160-rapprochement.md

 and mischief.
 "There is time enough to court and wed before the winter comes.
 Grandma is still strong.
 She can help me.
 The young will come the next winter."

-He was caught up in the magic of romance.
+The dreaming scientist was caught up in the magic of romance.
 The power of elemental forces he could feel shifting in his core.
 This was how life came into being.

 The next transportation was into the young brave.
 All at once he felt the strength of his body.
 The hardness of his muscles was a wonder to him.
 Had he